Taxation in New Zealand

 New Zealand has no general capital gains tax, but profits from the sale of real and personal property may be subject to regular income tax in certain circumstances, including the following:

-Profits on the disposal of certain residential land (other than a “main home”) acquired from 1 October 2015 may be taxable if sold within a two-year period, regardless of the taxpayer's purpose for the acquisition.
+Profits on the disposal of certain residential land (other than a "main home") acquired from 1 October 2015 may be taxable if sold within a two-year period, regardless of the taxpayer's purpose for the acquisition.
+This two-year period is extended to a five-year period if the taxpayer enters into an agreement to purchase residential property on or after 29 March 2018.

 An accrual taxation system applies to New Zealand resident individuals who are parties to various types of financial arrangements, including debts and debt instruments.
 Under the accrual system, foreign-exchange variations related to the financial arrangements are included in calculations of income and expenditure.